Fokker V.7: Development

-The first aircraft was ordered on 13 August 1917; it was equipped with the experimental 11-cylinder 205 hpSiemens-Halske Sh.III, double-acting rotary engine and was designated by the factory as the V.7S.
+The first aircraft was ordered on 13 August 1917; it was equipped with the experimental 11-cylinder 205 hp Siemens-Halske Sh.III, double-acting rotary engine and was designated by the factory as the V.7S.
 (This involved the crankshaft rotating one way, with the crankcase turning the other).
 To make use of the higher power and rpm, the aircraft tested both two and four-bladed propellers of a larger diameter which required longer landing gear.
-The rear fuselage also had to be lenghthened to compensate for the heavier engine.
+The rear fuselage also had to be lengthened to compensate for the heavier engine.
 Flight testing continued into January 1918.

 Construction of the V.7O began on 23 August 1917 and it was fitted with a 14-cylinder 160 hp Oberursel U.III.
 This engine had proved to be little improvement over the existing engines in earlier Fokker designs and the aircraft was converted into a Dr.I that was accepted on 26 April 1918.

 The V.7G began construction on 12 October 1917 using the 160 hp Goebel Goe.III.
 The fuselage had to be lengthened and a bulged cowling to fit over the engine.
 Performance was excellent, especially at high altitude, the engine was not ready to be placed into production.
 Fokker records state that this aircraft was converted into a normal Dr.I in 1918, although a new fuselage may have been mated with the V.7G's ordinary Dr.I wings.

 The V.7R was supplied without an engine to the Hungarian General Machine Factory (MAG).
 The company fitted it with a 108 kW Steyr copy of the Le Rhône 9J engine.
 The aircraft competed in the Austria-Hungarian fighter fly-off in July 1918, but was badly damaged when the rudder cable broke shortly afterward.